rich-steele/CodingClub/README.md

 ## What comes next?

 As well as the coding club project which will be there to provide small challenges, a unit testing playground, snippets of example code to refer to, or anything else that doesn't really have a home, we are going to be making something!
 I'm not completely sure what yet, probably a game!
 Which means we need some game making code.
 I have set up a GameEngine project and a [Trello board](https://trello.com/invite/b/YUMvodZV/ecab63e0249f49606f7cd474ef239d1e/ccgameengine) and it's going to be amazing!
 A proper open source project for us all work on together.
 One day we'll add another project for a web based front end to show something and learn website stuff, and who knows what else!
 Until I update this readme though, we'll be working on that game engine project and learning lots of key software development practices on the way.
-NO friendships though.

 Glhf,